efabb95/terraform-beginner-bootcamp-2023/README.md

 - This will allow better portability for other projects that need to install Terraform CLI

 #### Shebang Considerations
-A Shebang (pronunced Sha-bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`
+A Shebang (pronunced Sha-bang) tells the bash script what program will interpret the script. eg. `#!/bin/bash`

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`